bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 Model Builder helps you easily train and use ML models in Visual Studio.
 Follow the [Model Builder Getting Started Guide](https://dotnet.microsoft.com/learn/machinelearning-ai/ml-dotnet-get-started-tutorial/intro).

 Use the amazon file to train your model using the sentiment analysis scenario.
-You may find it easiest to load the data file into an application like Excel and convert it to a .csv instead of .txt.
+To easily work with the same data files in both Spark.NET and ML.NET, you may find it easiest to load the data file into an application like Excel, convert it to a .csv instead of .txt, and introduce column names.

 In the last step after training your model with model builder, you can generate a zip file containing the ML.NET code you need to use in your Spark app.